dayseanm04/network/CCNA/Spanning-Tree-Protocol/Analyzing-STP-Lab/tasks/task2-find-root-port.md

 <img width="510" height="326" alt="SW1-F12-cost" src="https://github.com/user-attachments/assets/740bd238-20c5-4163-9fed-294ae0a2293f" />

-- Two possible paths to SW3 (via F0/3 and F0/4)
+- There are two possible paths to SW3 (via F0/3 and F0/4)
 - Both have **equal root cost = 19**
 - **SW3** is the neighbor in this case so to break the tie, Check **SW3 port ID**